jodykpw/bpg-proxmox-module/README.md

 ## bpg-proxmox-module-cicd

-To use this Terraform module in GitLab CI/CD, please use the bpg-proxmox-module-cicd available at the following [link](https://github.com/jodykpw/bpg-proxmox-module-cicd).
+To use this Terraform module in GitLab CI/CD, please use the bpg-proxmox-module-cicd template.

 ## License